 Many people falsely believe that because granite is polished, it's non-porous or doesn't need sealing.
 But granite is a porous natural stone, and as such it needs a sealer to protect it from staining.
 A cheap, low-quality sealer will wear off in as little as six months and can discolor natural stone and release chemical fumes, so invest in a high-quality sealer.

-For polished granite, we recommend Sealer's Choice Gold, a 15 year sealer that won't affect the look of your granite.
+For polished granite, we recommend 511 H2O Plus, a 10-year sealer that won't affect the look of your granite.
 This water-based sealer is safe for food-prep areas, so there are no harmful chemicals in your kitchen counters.

 Do NOT use a solvent-based sealer on granite.
 Many granite slabs have a wax coating for increased shine, and the solvent will dissolve the wax, creating a messy, uneven surface.